Survivor Series (2016)

-The 2016 Survivor Series was a professional wrestling event produced by WWE.
-It was the 30th annual Survivor Series and took place on November 20, 2016, at the Air Canada Centre in Toronto, Ontario, Canada, marking the second Survivor Series to take place in Canada since 1997.
-The event aired via pay-per-view (PPV) and livestreaming and featured wrestlers from the promotion's Raw and SmackDown brand divisions.
-It was the first Survivor Series to be four hours in length as well as the first held following the reintroduction of the brand split in July.
+The 2016 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by the American company WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 30th annual Survivor Series and took place on November 20, 2016, at the Air Canada Centre in Toronto, Ontario, Canada.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.
+The event was also based around interbrand competition.

 Eight matches were contested at the event, including two on the Kickoff pre-show.
-The main event featured the in-ring return of Goldberg (his last match was in March 2004 at WrestleMania XX), where he defeated Brock Lesnar in 1 minute and 26 seconds.
-The other five matches on the main card were interbrand matches, featuring wrestlers from the Raw brand against wrestlers from the SmackDown brand.
-Three of those matches were Survivor Series elimination matches; Raw's women and tag teams defeated SmackDown's while SmackDown's men defeated Raw in the penultimate match.
-In other prominent matches, SmackDown's Intercontinental Champion The Miz and Raw's WWE Cruiserweight Champion The Brian Kendrick retained their titles against challengers from the opposing brand, Raw's Sami Zayn and SmackDown's Kalisto, respectively; Had Kalisto won the Cruiserweight Championship, the entire cruiserweight division would have been transferred to SmackDown.
+The main event featured the in-ring return of Goldberg, who last wrestled at WrestleMania XX in March 2004, where he defeated Brock Lesnar in 1 minute and 26 seconds, which was a rematch from that WrestleMania.
+The other five matches on the main card were interbrand matches, featuring wrestlers from Raw against those from SmackDown, similar to WWE's previous Bragging Rights event.
+Three of those matches were Survivor Series matches; Raw's women and tag teams defeated SmackDown's while SmackDown's men defeated Raw in the penultimate match.
+In other prominent matches, SmackDown's Intercontinental Champion The Miz and Raw's Cruiserweight Champion The Brian Kendrick retained their titles against challengers from the opposing brand, Raw's Sami Zayn and SmackDown's Kalisto, respectively; had Kalisto won the Cruiserweight Championship, the entire cruiserweight division would have been transferred to SmackDown.
 The 2016 event also had both the longest and the (tied) shortest matches in the event's history.

+This was the second Survivor Series to take place in Canada, after 1997, which was in Montreal, Quebec.
+It was also the first Survivor Series to be four hours in length as well as the first held following the reintroduction of the brand split in July.
+This event was the genesis of what became the brand supremacy theme of Survivor Series for the next five years, where in addition to Survivor Series matches that pitted the brands against each other, the champions of each brand faced off in non-title matches.